 Want to get started and see how yoga can change your body?
 The FitKey #BodyLoveYogi Challenge is a great place to start!
 To celebrate International Yoga Day on 17 June 2017, FitKey will be challenging yoga lovers to 7 different Yoga poses while also offering yogis the chance to win big.
 The challenge starts on 17 June 2017 and will encourage yoga fans to post their variation of each pose as they are released on the FitKey Instagram page.
 The winner of the challenge stands to win a 1-month Unlimited FitKey Subscription for Cape Town or Johannesburg, 12 pack of Go Water, and 6 tubs of Skinny Scoop SA ice-cream.
 Click here to find out how to enter now.

-FitKey offers beginners and experienced yogis a whole new world of yoga with their various membership options including the 5 Class Yoga Pack (access to some of the best yoga studios in Cape Town at just R395 for 5 classes) or the full FitKey membership (unlimited access to yoga and fitness classes in Cape Town, Johannesburg and Pretoria at R645 per month).
-It might be hard to believe but your one FitKey membership fee gives you access to over 160 gym locations and more than 6000 classes per month!
+FitKey offers beginners and experienced yogis a whole new world of yoga with their various membership plans including FitKey Unlimited at R995 per month, FitKey 10 at R695 for FitKey 10 (10 classes per month), and FitKey 3 R295 (3 classes per month).
+The great thing about FitKey is you can give it a go without having to commit for too long.
 With FitKey there are no joining fees and no contracts or obligations.
 You simply pay the monthly fee when you want to use the membership and you’ll have access from the day you pay to that same date a month later.
-Momentum Multiply members get up to 25% off their monthly FitKey membership.
+Plus, if you’re a Momentum Multiply member you will also get up to 10% off your monthly FitKey membership.

 **BONUS: use this WomenStuff referral link to get an additional R50.00 off of your first month!**